Importer

-You can import the following data:
+You can import the following CSV data:

-Supported formats: JSON and CSV
+Supported formats: CSV and JSON

 ---|---|